Eric Hamber Secondary School: Seismic upgrade and relocation

 The Eric Hamber Seismic Replacement Project consisted of an entirely new building.
 The replacement school was planned to be approximately 15,600 meters.
 The $80 million school replacement was the largest seismic project in Vancouver history, with construction starting in late 2020.
 The school ended up receiving more than $105.7 million, with $94 million from the province, $3.5 million from the Vancouver School Board towards a new auditorium and $8.2 million from the City of Vancouver for a child care centre.

 The replacement building was opened to students in September 2024, at the start of the 2024–2025 school year.
 As a result, the address of the school changed from 5025 Willow Street to 960 West 33rd Avenue.
 The new postal code is V5Z 0L2.

 In media

-One of the parking lots at Eric Hamber was extensively used in the early days of television series 21 Jump Street, including a confrontation involving Johnny Depp.
+One of the parking lots at Eric Hamber was extensively used in the early days of the television series 21 Jump Street, including a confrontation involving Johnny Depp.
 It was later used as the high school in the 2007 film Juno.
 Eric Hamber was used for the filming of TV series iZombie in November 2015.
-In late 2020, Hamber was used for the filming of the Netflix TV series Riverdale.
+In late 2020, the school was used for the filming of the Netflix TV series Riverdale.

 Canada Sings

 In 2011, several of Eric Hamber's staff were part of a glee club called "The Edutones" on the show Canada Sings.
-They defeated the opposing The Distillery Restaurants Corporation's "Run DRC" glee club and won $10,000 for the BC Children's Hospital Foundation.
-They appeared on episode 6 of season 1 which aired on September 8, 2011.
+They defeated the opposing Distillery Restaurants Corporation's "Run DRC" glee club and won $10,000 for the BC Children's Hospital Foundation.
+They appeared on episode 6 of season 1, which aired on September 8, 2011.